Quiet Riot

 Sarzo also confides in the same book the experience of performing in the 1983 Us Festival (the one hosted by Steve Wozniak in San Bernardino).
 Still covered in sand and dust from an El Paso concert, the band maneuvered to California with a skeleton crew and almost limped into the festival while everybody else was helicoptered in.
 Sarzo's guitar was knocked out of tune and he didn't have time to fix it before stage time, so if you listen to both "Cum on Feel the Noize" and "Metal Health," you can hear the bass guitar's faulty tuning.

-• "Cum on Feel the Noize" was the band's most successful single (#5 on the Billboard Hot 100, 1983).
-The song was written and originally recorded by British Glam Rock band Slade, and released in 1973.
+• "Cum On Feel The Noize" was the band's most successful single, reaching #5 in 1983, the best placement for a metal song to that point.
+The song was written and originally recorded by British glam rock band Slade, who released their version 1973.
 Quiet Riot's version actually boosted sales of Slade's original a decade later.

 Comments